1. Spay or Neuter Your Pet.

 5. Free roaming outdoor cats enter animal shelters at an alarming rate.
 Because of old perceptions concerning independence and predatory stalking, people have been slow to recognize that cats need and deserve protection, especially in light of our burgeoning communities.
 The fate of these felines is abysmal.
 Learn how you can prevent your feline from such a fate by keeping him safe indoors.
 To learn more Click Here

 6. Even with the best efforts, your pet may become lost.
 All animals should have current identification tags, be tattooed or micro-chipped.
 Plastic or metal tags can be purchased at pet centers for a lot less than the cost of an overnight stay at a shelter.
-Check our Calendar of Events for our next microchip clinic.

 REMEMBER: Pets Cannot be Responsible for Themselves; You, as the Owner must be Responsible for Them.